-- Greenhouse gas emissions directly reduced by the project intervention (M1) - Number of people directly benefitting from the project (M2) - Potential for transformational change Degree to which the supported activities catalyse impact (M3) - Volume of public finance mobilised for carbon-neutral investment and development (M4) - Volume of private finance mobilised for carbon-neutral investment and development (M5)
+- Reduced greenhouse gas emissions directly and indirectly by the project intervention (M1) - Number of people directly benefitting from the project (M2) - Potential for transformational change Degree to which the supported activities catalyse impact (M3) - Public finance mobilised Volume of public finance (domestic and/or international) mobilised for carbon-neutral investment and development (M4) - Private finance mobilised Volume of private finance (domestic and/or international) mobilised for carbon-neutral investment and development (M5)

 Implementation Organisation(s) are requested to provide a detailed M&E plan with validated indicators within the first three months of Implementation Phase 1.
-The information provided in the annual project reports, in particular on the status of the mandatory core indicators and additional project-level indicators are aggregated at the level of the Mitigation Action Facility, and feed into the Mitigation Action Facility monitoring and reporting to the Board.
+The information provided in the annual project reports, in particular on the status of the mandatory core indicators and additional Mitigation Action Facility indicators are aggregated at the level of the Facility, and feed into the monitoring and reporting to the Board.